25 Feb How to Study Effectively: Simple Tricks You Should Know

 This is where ideas like discussion classes and study groups originate from.
 It seeks to create an environment where people can collaboratively immerse themselves in the subjects they are learning.
 The process of participation fosters mutual learning and knowledge sharing.
-The warning, however, is that you make sure there is mutual respect among group members, and that meeting is organized strategically to avoid growing weary of each other.
+However, the warning is that you make sure there is mutual respect among group members and that meeting is organized strategically to avoid growing weary of each other.

 Participatory learning techniques:

-A fact is something known to be true, a piece of information while a concept is “an abstract idea generalized from particular instances or evidence, so involves an inductive process of thought.”
-Facts are things we memorized while concepts are things we understood.
+A fact is something known to be accurate, a piece of information.
+A concept is “an abstract idea generalized from particular instances or evidence, so involves an inductive process of thought.”
+Facts are things we memorized, while concepts are things we understood.

-The reason many people often forget what they read is that they didn’t understand it, they only memorized it.
+The reason many people often forget what they read is that they didn’t understand it.
+They only memorized it.
 The moment you understand it, it becomes a present-hour knowledge.
-So, focus on understanding the concept of the subject, and then build your own argument around it.
+So, focus on understanding the subject’s concept and then build your own argument around it.

 ii.
 The reading comprehension formula

 During World War II, droves of army people were sent to colleges and universities to attend intensive training in skills relevant to winning the war.
-Professor of Psychology, Francis Pleasant Robinson, headed the Learning and Study Skills program at Ohio State University (OSU), and based on his research, he devised the “SQ3R method” and other techniques to help military personnel to learn specialized skills in as little time as possible.
-In his commentary, ahead of Veteran’s Day in 2002, Thomas G. Sticht called it “The reading formula that helped win World War II”.
+Professor of Psychology, Francis Pleasant Robinson, headed the Learning and Study Skills program at Ohio State University (OSU).
+Based on his research, he devised the “SQ3R method” and other techniques to help military personnel to learn specialized skills in as little time as possible.
+In his commentary, ahead of Veteran’s Day in 2002, Thomas G. Sticht called it “The reading formula that helped win World War II.”